-The growth of lower-class associations such as religious fraternities and their festive counterparts have gone some way to defusing the class conflict that shook Florence to its core a century before Giovanni’s time, when textile workers rebelled and briefly took over the republic.
-Now, the government of Lorenzo de’ Medici, who is the biggest patron of the potenze, has allowed even the once radical wool-beaters to associate as a fraternity, so they can assert their collective occupational identity and organise basic social insurance.
+The growth of lower-class associations such as religious fraternities and their festive counterparts have gone some way to defusing the class conflict that shook Florence to its core a century before Giovanni’s time, when textile workers briefly took over the republic in an uprising known as the Ciompi revolution.
+Now, the government of Lorenzo de’ Medici, who is the biggest patron of the potenze, has allowed even the once radical wool-beaters to associate as a fraternity, so they can assert their collective occupational solidarity and organise basic social insurance.

 Despite this, labourers like Giovanni remain excluded from guild and city politics, and they survive on little more than subsistence wages.
 Giovanni is no revolutionary, but he’s a wry and critical commentator on the civic world.
 As he walks you through a day in his life, you’ll hear about tavernkeepers, petty criminals, market sellers, streetcorner Madonnas, and much else besides.
 But as he takes you into the heart of Florence, you’ll also get his perspective on guilds, palaces, and politics.
 Giovanni navigates the city’s structures of power and patronage, as he must, but he’s keenly aware the game is rigged.

 To cite this essay, we suggest:

 David Rosenthal, ‘Introduction: A Day in the life’ published online 2019, in ‘Hidden Florence’, The University of Exeter, https://hiddenflorence.org/stories/politics-and-people/introduction-giovannis-florence/

 Elizabeth and Thomas V Cohen, Daily Life in Renaissance Italy (Westport, Connecticut: Greenwood Press, 2001)